- Published on

 giveMeSomeData(nextCallback, errorCallback, completeCallback)

-Remembering the second example of the array we could think of something like that.
+Remembering the second example of the array, we could think of something like this.

 function nextCallback(data) {